 (4) The Pastor shall be reimbursed for reasonable relocation costs within the boundaries of the Church.
 If he relocates to beyond such boundaries, he shall be reimbursed for approved relocation costs up to such boundaries.

-(5) If the Pastor regains the ability to perform his duties before he reaches the age of 65 he may apply to be posted to a Pastor’s post or a general church task.
+(5) If the Pastor regains the ability to perform his duties before he reaches the age of 65, he may apply to be posted to a Pastor’s post or a general Church task.
 In this case he shall be reimbursed for approved relocation costs.

 CHAPTER 7